In response to Today’s Prompt: Write about a loss: something (or someone) that was part of your life, and isn’t any more.

 I realised that I had to make a significant change, but couldn’t imagine what it should be.
 One day in the cloakroom I “shouted” silently in my mind the question to God in heaven :

 “What am I to do with my life?”
 I had been a believer in Christ since a few years back and I heard an inner voice saying:

 Health visitor !

-The picture I had of that was a strict nurse from my school time clothed in a very old-fashioned grey uniform.
+The picture I had of that was a strict nurse from my school time clothed in a traditional grey uniform.
 Her lips were just a tight line.
 A person with whom you could have NO personal contact.

 So back to the end.
-Every thing has and end.
-The municipal administration does not seem to be too fond of older employees and if you work too hard that is not so good either.
-If you find that families have deep social and emotional problems it would be better to just look the other way.
-Well the more experienced you get the more you see and the harder it gets to find favor in the eyes of the administration and leaders.
+The municipal administration does not seem to be too fond of older employees, and if you work too hard, that is not so good either.
+If you find that families have profound social and emotional problems, it would be better to just look the other way.
+Well, the more experienced you get, the more you see and the harder it gets to find favour in the eyes of the administration and leaders.
 I chose to stop my self without having thought one minute about the future as retired.
-Looking back at the loss, I see that I have gained my freedom and the love to write about my life.
-Blogging has certainly arrived as a gift and I still hope to be able to practice my profession.
+Looking back at the situation, I see that I have gained my freedom and the love to write about my life.
+Blogging has indeed arrived as a gift, and I still hope to be able to practice my profession.

 If any of you know of young families who need to be lifted up heavily burdened from exhaustion or difficulties in matching the needs of their child you are welcome to connect them with me here on the blog.
 Much can be done over Skype or just by writing mails.